kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 	    t2.detach();
 	}

-In this code, you used the wait method that safely checks against the ready flag.
-The notify_one function will notify one thread to wake up.
-A condition variable can block multiple threads at the same time, and to notify all waiting threads we can use the notify_all() function.
+In this code, you used the `wait` method that safely checks against the `ready` flag.
+The `notify_one` function will notify one thread to wake up.
+A condition variable can block multiple threads at the same time, and to notify all waiting threads we can use the `notify_all` function.

-You will notice here we used something called chrono (instead of say, a usleep() function).
-C++ 11 introduces the chrono library which can be quite helpful in many scenarios.
-It allows access to the system-wide real time wall clock as well as steady monotonic and high-resolution clocks.
+You used something `std::chrono` instead of a `usleep()` function.
+C++ 11 introduces the chrono library which is helpful in many scenarios.
+It allows access to the system-wide real-time wall clock as well as steady monotonic and high-resolution clocks.

+#### Lost Wakeups

 An attacker can tie a process up, causing a denial of service, by exploiting a lost wakeup.
-This could happen if the notification is sent before the waiting started, or in the event an attacker can prevent the event such as authentication never completing.
-You can wait until a specific time or until a predefined timeout occurs. wait_for() will unblock the thread when a specific amount of time has passed, whereas you can use wait_until() to set a specific date.
-In either case, if the platforms sends the notification before the timeout, the thread will unblock as it does with the wait() function.
+This could happen if the system sends the notification before the waiting started, or in the event an attacker can prevent the event such as authentication never completing.
+You can wait until a specific time or until a predefined timeout occurs. `wait_for` will unblock the thread when a specific amount of time has passed, whereas you can use `wait_until` to set a specific date.
+In either case, if the platform sends the notification before the timeout, the thread will unblock as it does with the `wait` function.

 The functions use a steady clock for the duration.
 There are many units of time you can use: nanoseconds, microseconds, milliseconds, seconds, minutes and hours.
 Check out the [std::chrono library](http://en.cppreference.com/w/cpp/chrono) for all the options.

-As with other parts of this higher-level thread library, a native_handle() function will return you the underlying handle.
-For example, on iOS, Mac OS or any POSIX system, this will be a pthread_cond_t * variable.
-On Windows, it is PCONDITION_VARIABLE.
+Consistent with other higher-level APIs, a `native_handle` function will return you the underlying handle.
+For example, on iOS, Mac OS or any POSIX system, it returns a `pthread_cond_t *` variable.
+On Windows, it's `PCONDITION_VARIABLE`.

+#### Call-Once Functions

 Denial of service attacks can happen the other way.
 A authentication already succeeded but the attacker keeps spawning busy loops that will never complete because you're already authenticated.
 You can have a function only ever called once, even across multiple threads, even if two threads call it at the same time.
 This is good practice for initialization of a singleton class: